We may receive compensation when you click on links to products from our partners.

 As I mentioned in the Overview article, building a plan is not about spending all of your time creating a plan, but you do need to know how, where and what you will do in your job search.
 Your “plan” is essentially a number of lists and documents you will need to get your job search started.
-You will need to:

-- Create lists of where you will send your resumes (friends, family, former coworkers, companies, recruiters, references and job search sites)
+- Create lists of where you will send your resumes (friends, family, former coworkers, companies, recruiters, references, and job search sites)

 - Create and update all of your job search documents (resumes, cover letters, and thank you notes)

-While this may sound a little overwhelming and very time consuming, the more time you spend on the three items above, the quicker you will land your new dream job.
+While this may sound a little overwhelming and very time-consuming, the more time you spend on the three items above, the quicker you will land your new dream job.

 The first step in your planning is to create all of the lists you will need to focus your search.

 Lists you will create:

-Companies where you would like to work (including those that are in your industry) – Make you list of companies where you would like to work.
+Companies where you would like to work (including those that are in your industry) – Make your list of companies where you would like to work.
 Once you have this list, do some research to find competitors and add those companies to your list as well.
 Not really sure where you want to work?
 No worries, take a look at job postings on some job search boards and start with those companies.

 Recruiters for your industry/field – Recruiters are an important resource that requires minimal time other than the initial meeting.
 Creating a list requires some research on your part.
 There are a few links you can leverage to build your list (see the links below).
-More detail to follow on leveraging your recruiter network.
+More detail to follow on leveraging your Recruiter network.

 Never miss an opportunity.
 On ZipRecruiter, top companies reach out to you.